BonoboPLC/lojjo_wiki/administration/agents.md

 This helps you avoid mishaps and designate which Sales Agents can process payouts, and their respective limitations.

-To enable a Sales Agent to pay prizes, please follow the 3 easy steps shown bleow.
+To enable a Sales Agent to pay prizes, please follow the 3 easy steps shown below.

 > Set Agent Prize Payout Limit